Taking Your Medications

 - Plan ahead for unexpected situations that may arise, like losing your house keys, severe weather, or just being on the go.
 Keep a daily packet of pills and snack bars in your car or at a neighbor’s house.

 - Get as much support as possible.
-Enlist the help of family, friends and employers.
+Enlist the help of family and friends.
 Support group peers who have been on treatment can be particularly helpful with advice and encouragement.

 Abbvie ProCeed Patient Assistance Program

 Patient Support Connect